paazmaya/shigehachi/README.md

 ## Version history

+* `v4.0.5` (2016-09-01)
+    - Color was no applied when supposed to due to additional quotes #10
+    - Fixing documentation to match implementation
+    - While programmatically used, the default color was not `pink`.
+Now it is, as documented
 * `v4.0.4` (2016-08-08)
     - Move code coverage from `instanbul` to `nyc`
     - Test also in Windows, at [AppVeyor](https://ci.appveyor.com/project/paazmaya/shigehachi)